AI for HR

 Candidate screening summary

-Recruiter reviews in two minutes, approves the feedback, or rewrites before sending.
+The recruiter reviews, approves the feedback, or rewrites before sending.

 02